Overview

 Entitlement Requirement

+All /sip endpoints are protected by an entitlement check.
 Your organization must have the SIP entitlement enabled to use SIP features.
-If not, all requests to the /sip routes will return:
+If not, all requests to the /sip routes will return an error.
+Contact support to have SIP enabled for your Enterprise organization.

-SIP Termination Details
+SIP Connection Details

-SIP Signaling Endpoint:
+SIP Signaling Endpoint FQDN(s):

 us1.sip.bland.ai:5061;transport=tls